What is HPV? (Human Papillomavirus)

 • Who can contract HPV?

-It is more prevalent in high risk type of unprotected sex.
-Your chances of being exposed to HPV and your risk of contracting a type of HPV increase.
+• It is more prevalent in high risk type of unprotected sex.
+Your exposure to HPV and your risk of contracting a type of HPV increase.

 Prevalence of HPV